-Iron occurs in its ferric and ferrous form.
-Our bodies can assimilate iron from food -- plants and meat which is in the ferrous form.
-The metal or ferric form of iron from cast iron cannot be assimilated therefore is not useful in the body.
-Although it may show an increase in the iron levels in the blood, it has no value at the cellular level.
-It remains toxic in the blood.
-In fact, it is very harmful to people who are allergic to heavy metals and can lead to autoimmune problems.
+Iron exists primarily in two forms: its ferric form and its ferrous form.
+Our bodies can naturally assimilate iron originating in food - this kind of iron comes from plants and meat in the ferrous form.
+The ferric form, or metal form, of iron from a cast iron pan or pot cannot be assimilated naturally, therefore this form is not useful in the body.
+Although consumed ferric form iron may show an increase in the iron levels in the blood, it has no value at the cellular level and remains toxic in the blood.
+This iron can be mostly processed out of the system, but an accumulation of this iron over time can lead to health issues.
+In fact, ferric iron is very harmful to people who are allergic to heavy metals and can lead to autoimmune problems.

-This ferric form of iron when combined with the oxygen in the body, can release oxygen-free radicals, which are unstable molecules.
-And studies now show that the damage caused by these free radicals may be the cause for many forms of cancer (National Cancer Institute).
+This ferric form of iron when combined with the oxygen in the body, can release oxygen free radicals, which are unstable molecules.
+Additionally, studies now indicate that the damage caused by these free radicals may be the cause for many forms of cancer (National Cancer Institute).

 - Halogens: Ti(s) + 2F2(g) → TiF4(s) [white] Ti(s) + 2Cl2(g) → TiCl4(l) [colourless]